 A fake service dog, on the other hand, are simply pets whose owners have decided to call “service animals” in order to bring them more places or avoid paying pet rates in rented accommodation or on airplanes.

-Let us be very clear: not only is this behavior antisocial and damaging for people who rely on real service animals, but it is also illegal in many states.
-See below for more information on the laws regarding a fake service dog.
+Let us be very clear: not only is this behavior antisocial and damaging for people who rely on real service animals, but it is also illegal in many states to use fake service dog registration for an animal that’s only a pet.
+See below for more information on the laws regarding fake service dog registration.

 Understanding the Americans with Disabilities Act